Stadion Poljud: Renovation

 In October 2024, it was announced that the Poljud Stadium would undergo reconstruction.
 The roof of the stadium will be adapted, along with its reinforced concrete structure and electrical installations.
 The Split stadium will also receive a new video and audio system, as well as updated fire protection measures.
 The Government of Croatia has approved funds for all the necessary project documentation.
-This means that work on the stadium should begin in the spring of 2025, at the end of the current competitive season.
-Most importantly, the funds have been secured, and the project will be implemented in several stages.
+Work on the stadium was expected to begin in the spring of 2025, at the end of the current competitive season.
+The funds have been secured, and the project will be implemented in several stages.

-The first section of the stadium to be renovated includes the southwest stand, where the visiting fans will be seated, and part of the west stand extending toward the south.
+The first section to be renovated includes the southwest stand, where the visiting fans will be seated, and part of the west stand extending toward the south.
 In the second phase, reconstruction is planned for the southeast stand and part of the east stand extending southward, followed by the sections to the north.
 The plan initially involved using alpinists; however, scaffolding will still need to be utilized.
 The chairs will remain in place, and the entire concrete structure will be renovated.
 While the work is ongoing, some parts of Poljud will be closed, but Hajduk will still be able to play at the stadium.